seamail/dZAP/README.md

 ##About:

  Doktor ZAP is a graphical (TK) python Whatsapp client based on Yowsup.
 Read that module's docs for info on registration, and fundamentals if you're planning to modify this interface.
-There is some emphasis on message automation (aka a BOT) here, and the functions on this aspect that retrieve data from various websites (I tailored for my personal suit) return PT-BR text.
+There is some emphasis on message automation (aka BOT) here, and the functions on this aspect that retrieve data from various websites (I tailored for my personal suit) return PT-BR text.
 You can use them as a direction to make your own.

 ##Dependencies: